-How will you sift out the legitimate or dubious journals?
+How will you sift out the legitimate or dubious journals from all possible titles?

-Think.
+The Think.
 Check.
-Submit. is a campaign to help researchers identify trusted journals for their research.
-The website has been organised and produced by a group of organisations and publishers involved in scholarly publishing - it publishes a simple checklist researchers can use to assess the credentials of a journal or publisher.
+Submit. website provides checklists to help researchers identify trusted journals to publish their research.
+The website is a collaborative work produced by organisations and publishers involved in scholarly publishing,

 If you wish to make your dataset open or available for re-use, check out Research Online as we can provide your dataset with a DOI (refer to your dataset in your paper's reference list) and arrange for it to appear on Research Data Australia.

 You will generally be asked to sign a publishing agreement once your article is accepted for publication.
 Things to look out for in the agreement: